Alternative versions of Spider-Man: Hunter Spider (Earth-31)

-An alternate version of Sergei Kravinoff who gained spider-powers after being bitten while fighting a giant spider during a safari in Zimbabwe.
-Taking on the costumed identity of Hunter Spider, Kravinoff hunted down and killed his world's versions of Spider-Man's various animal-themed adversaries, such as Black Cat, Vulture, Rhino, Stegron, Puma and White Rabbit, with their bodies kept as hunting trophies in his home.
+An alternate version of Sergei Kravinoff who gains spider-powers after being bitten while fighting a giant spider during a safari in Zimbabwe.
+Taking on the costumed identity of Hunter Spider, Kravinoff hunts down and kills his world's versions of Spider-Man's various animal-themed adversaries, such as Black Cat, Vulture, Rhino, Stegron, Puma and White Rabbit, with their bodies kept as hunting trophies in his home.

 Web-Weaver (Earth-71490)

-Web-Weaver is Cooper Coen, a gay former classmate of Peter Parker who was bitten by the radioactive spider after pushing Peter out of the way.
-After being disowned by his homophobic parents, Cooper was taken in by his aunt Laurie and her wife Mel, whose kindness and civic mindedness inspired him to become a costumed hero.
-Balancing a double life as a superhero and a fashion designer working for Janet van Dyne, Cooper also has a crush on the vigilante Silk, who, unbeknownst to him, is secretly his ex-boyfriend Albert Moon.
+Web-Weaver is Cooper Coen, a gay former classmate of Peter Parker who is bitten by the radioactive spider after pushing Peter out of the way.
+Thrown out by his homophobic parents, Cooper is taken in by his aunt Laurie and her wife Mel, whose kindness and civic mindedness inspire him to become a costumed hero.
+Balancing a double life as a superhero and a fashion designer working for Janet van Dyne, Cooper also has a crush on the vigilante Silk, who, unbeknownst to him, is secretly his ex-boyfriend Albert Moon Jr. When Chameleon targets internet celebrity Silvija Sablinova, Web-Weaver and Silk save her and defeat Chameleon.
+Web-Weaver kisses Silk before being recruited to help fight Shathra.

+First announced in June 2022, Web-Weaver was introduced in Edge of Spider-Verse vol. 2 #5 (October 2022).
+The character was created by writer Steve Foxe and artist Kris Anka.
+Anka said that Web-Weaver's costume was influenced by the work of fashion designers Alexander McQueen and Thierry Mugler, as well as "new and unique spiders" recommended by Foxe.